Manifest-Son/SMART-SHOP-PRODUCTS-API/README.md

 Here is how I went about it:

 Connecting my table with the Postgress Server
 Get the dummy data.
-Having the products.sql file that gives database information in creating a table.
+Having the products.sql file that gives database information in creating a table add an id column in the table using this command ```id SERIAL PRIMARY KEY,```
 Adding the values and checking whweter thay have been successful using the "SELECT * FROM pRODDUCTS; brings to success.
 You will need to modify the all products section.